-My dear friend Frank Sullivan would have been 89 years-old on January 23.
-It is hard to believe that Frank has been gone for three years and he is sorely missed by family and friends.
+My dear friend Frank Sullivan would have been 89 years-old on January 23, 2019.
+It is hard to believe that Frank has been gone for over three years and he is sorely missed by family and friends.
 But he had an extraordinary life and it is timely to revisit all that he experienced and achieved!

 To say Frank Sullivan led an interesting life would be an understatement.
 He traveled the world, practiced with the Boston Celtics, graced the cover of The Saturday Evening Post, and played the Old Course at St. Andrews.
 After his baseball career was over, he moved to Kauai in the Hawaiian Islands with his great pal, former Red Sox catcher Sammy White.
 Sullivan had never set foot on Kauai before.

 Former Red Sox pitcher Frank Sullivan wore uniform number 18 with distinction before later Sox pitchers Jason Johnson, Tomo Ohka, and Daisuke Matsuzaka were born.
 During his eight seasons with the team, Sullivan won 90 games and was named to two American League All-Star teams.
 As of the end of the 2017 season, his career win total with the Red Sox ranked 16th in club history.

 Frank had a very adventuresome career in the major leagues as well.
 His first full year in the majors was with the 1954 Boston Red Sox, a team that won only 69 games.
 Sullivan achieved a very respectable 15-12 record for a Red Sox team that had a winning percentage of .448.

 Sullivan had another excellent adventure with the 1961 Philadelphia Phillies.
 “I shudder whenever I think of that team,” he offered from his home in Lihue, Kauai.
 “We had lost five straight games and then we went out and won one.
 Right after that we lost 23 games in a row.
 That one win broke up an amazing losing streak.”